Last Updated on April 19, 2023 by Emmanuel

 Other people ask when to upgrade their bike’s crankset, what to look into when buying a new one, etc.

-We advise you to watch your bike’s chainring and other components to see if they are still in good condition or worn.
+Check if your bike’s chainring and other components are still in good condition or worn so you can replace them on time.

-If, for example, you notice that the crankset’s chainrings look scattered, things are getting worse, and it is time to replace the worn chainring.
+If, for example, you notice that the crankset’s chainrings look scattered, things are getting worse; it is time to replace the worn chainring.

-Many retailers selling bicycles, parts, and accessories typically have a wide array of cranksets, the most appropriate for upgrading your bike.
+Many retailers supplying bicycles, parts, and accessories typically have a wide array of cranksets: select the most appropriate for upgrading your bike.

 We recommend Mike’s Bikes, one of the best US retailers of everything related to bicycles since the early 1970s.

-In addition to all types of cranksets, Mike’s Bikes sells many bikes made by big brands such as BMC, Cannondale, and Giant.
+Besides, all types of cranksets, Mike’s Bikes sells many bicycles from big brands such as Cannondale, and Giant.

 The owners have also partnered with top manufacturers of high-end bikes, such as Gazelle, Juliana, Liv, Specialized, Santa Cruz, Public, Momentum, etc.